KonstantinosIoannidis/PublicGoodGame_EXEC/README.md

 ### Abstract

-When faced with a social dilemma, people care about their own payoffs as well as how much others are earning (social preferences) and how their contributions make them look (image concerns).
-To disentangle those motivations, we run a public good game experiment varying whether the game is incentivised or hypothetical, allowing us to isolate the role of image concerns.
-Additionally, we vary whether participants can punish others.
-Compared to hypothetical elicitation without punishment, we find that contributions increase either with real incentives or with explicit non-costly punishment.
-Within incentivised treatments however, costly punishment does not increase contributions further.
+Whether incentives matter for experimental research is one of the main methodological differences between economics and psychology.
+We study the effect of incentives on eliciting social preferences.
+To do so, we run two public good game experiments, one standard and one with punishment, varying whether the game is incentivised or hypothetical.
+We find that incentives affect behaviour in a standard public good game, but not in a public good game with punishment.

 ### Software